 - Hero Powers are a valuable source of damage against slower decks.
 Include Steady Shot in your damage calculations when trying to math out how many turns are required to score a kill.

-- Avoid the value traps in the deck, such as Crackling Razormaw and Golakka Crawler.
+- Avoid the value traps in the deck, such as Crackling Razormaw and Houndmaster.
 Both minions offer reasonable vanilla stats and sacrificing tempo for the sake of value in the early turns can be crippling to this deck’s goal.

 - When playing Dire Wolf Alpha and Unleash the Hounds together, each Hound represents two damage.
 Remember that the Hounds spawn on the far right, so place the Dire Wolf accordingly.

 - Make sure that you have enough space on board to maximize value from Unleash the Hounds.